jawrainey/wavelength/README.md

-## Wavelength -- what's the project all about?
+## Wavelength

-Web application built during the [self-harmony hackathon, 2016](http://self-harmony.co.uk/).
+Wavelength is a web application built during the [self-harmony hackathon, 2016](http://self-harmony.co.uk/).

 The project provides a chat service for those with depression or anxiety to anonymously and openly chat about their concerns or current life circumstances.